nodejs/node/doc/api/buffer.markdown

   `0x20` (character code of a space).
 If you want to convert a null character into `0x00`, you should use `'utf8'`.

-* `'utf8'` - Multi byte encoded Unicode characters.
+* `'utf8'` - Multibyte encoded Unicode characters.
 Many web pages and other document formats use UTF-8.

-* `'ucs2'` - 2-bytes, little endian encoded Unicode characters.
-It can encode
+* `'utf16le'` - 2 or 4 bytes, little endian encoded Unicode characters.
-  only BMP(Basic Multilingual Plane, U+0000 - U+FFFF).
+  Surrogate pairs (U+10000 to U+10FFFF) are supported.

+* `'ucs2'` - Alias of `'utf16le'`.

 * `'base64'` - Base64 string encoding.